Export SharePoint Page to PDF

-In this guide you’ll learn how to export a SharePoint page to PDF using the SharePoint UI.
-You can also automatically export SharePoint pages to PDF by following our step-by-step instructions using SharePoint Designer Workflows or Power Automate.
+In this guide, you’ll learn how to export a SharePoint page to PDF using Muhimbi PDF Converter.
+You can also automatically export SharePoint pages to PDF by following our step-by-step instructions using SharePoint Designer workflows or Power Automate.

-The Muhimbi PDF Converter for SharePoint Online comes with a 'Web Page to PDF' facility.
-This allows SharePoint Online pages such as Wikis and List Items to be converted to PDF using the SharePoint User interface.
+The [Muhimbi PDF Converter for SharePoint Online] pdf converter for sharepoint comes with a feature that converts a webpage to a PDF.
+This allows SharePoint Online pages such as wikis and list items to be converted to PDFs using the SharePoint UI.

-In order to convert SharePoint Online URLs, the PDF Converter will need to fetch the page first, which requires authentication.
-As it is not possible to automatically take the username and password from the current user, credentials will need to be specified in the workflow action or - better and more secure - entered centrally on a secure screen accessible only by administrators.
+To convert SharePoint Online URLs, the PDF Converter first needs to fetch the page, which requires authentication.
+As it isn’t possible to automatically take the username and password from the current user, credentials will need to be specified in the workflow action.
+Alternatively, a more secure option is to enter them on a secure screen that only administrators can access.

-The first step is to elevate the Muhimbi App to allow links to be added to the SharePoint User Interface.
-Please note that to begin the elevation process you need to have Site Collection Administrator privileges.
+The first step is to elevate the Muhimbi app to allow links to be added to the SharePoint UI.
+To begin the elevation process, you need to have Site Collection Administrator privileges.
+To do this:

-1. Navigate to the SharePoint Admin Center ([your tenant]-admin.sharepoint.com), and add /_layouts/15/appinv.aspx to the end of the URL to access the 'elevation screen' .
-Please remember to use YOUR tenant's URL.
+1. Navigate to the SharePoint admin center (\[your tenant\]-admin.sharepoint.com), and add /\_layouts/15/appinv.aspx to the end of the URL to access the elevation screen.
+Remember to use your tenant’s URL.

-1. Click the 'Create' button to continue to the following screen (it may look slightly different depending on the level at which elevation is carried out):
+1. Click Create to continue to the next screen.
+It will look similar to what’s shown below, depending on the level at which elevation is carried out.

 create button

-Providing you are registered as a known user you will see a 'Features' option on the left-hand side of the screen.
-If this option is not displayed then please read the Troubleshooting section at the end of this article.
+Provided you’re registered as a known user, you’ll see a Features option on the left-hand side of the screen.
+If this option isn’t displayed, refer to the Troubleshooting section at the end of this article.

-Click the Features Link, which displays the following screen, and then click on Activate to elevate the relevant Feature.
+Click Features Link, which displays the following screen, and then click Activate to elevate the relevant feature.

 1. Specify the default user credentials for converting SharePoint Online pages.
-For more information, please refer to SharePoint Online HTML Conversion - User credentials – Muhimbi.
+For more information, please refer to SharePoint Online HTML Conversion — User Credentials.

 specify user credentials